mojotech/torch/README.md

 Follow these steps to set up your environment:

 1. Run `bin/setup`.
-2. In one terminal tab, `cd apps/torch` and run `./node_modules/brunch/bin/brunch watch`.
+2. In one terminal tab, `cd apps/torch` and run `./node_modules/brunch/bin/brunch watch --production`.
 3. In another terminal tab, `cd apps/example` and run `mix phoenix.server`.

 You can then visit `localhost:4000/admin/posts` and see a Torch-generated admin.